Bank of England note issues

 Banknotes were originally hand-written; although they were partially printed from 1725 onwards, cashiers still had to sign each note and make them payable to someone.
 Notes were fully printed from 1855.
 Since 1970, the Bank of England's notes have featured portraits of British historical figures.

 Of the eight banks authorised to issue sterling notes in the UK, only the Bank of England can issue banknotes in England and Wales, where its notes are legal tender.
 Bank of England notes are not legal tender in Scotland and Northern Ireland, but are always accepted by traders.

-The Bank of England now issues notes, all in polymer, in four denominations – £5, £10, £20 and £50.
+The Bank of England now issues notes, all in polymer, in four denominations: £5, £10, £20 and £50.

+In July 2025, the Bank announced that it is seeking views from the public on what designs should be featured on the next series of notes.

 Current banknotes

-The notes now in circulation all feature a portrait of the late Queen Elizabeth II on the obverse.
-The Bank of England unveiled new notes, in the same design but featuring the new monarch, Charles III, on 20 December 2022.
-They are expected to enter circulation in mid-2024.

-There are currently four different denominations of notes – £5, £10, £20 and £50.
-Each value has its own distinct colour scheme and the size of each note increases in length and width as the value increases.
-The notes currently in circulation are as follows:
+As of 2025, there are four different denominations of notes: £5, £10, £20 and £50.
+Each value has its own distinct colour scheme, and the size of the notes increases in length and width as the value increases.
+They all feature a portrait of Elizabeth II or Charles III on the obverse.
+The Bank of England introduced its Series G set of banknotes between 2016 and 2021.
+Following the death of Elizabeth II in 2022, the Bank unveiled new notes, in the same design but featuring Charles III, on 20 December 2022.
+These notes entered circulation on 5 June 2024.

-Features

-All current Bank of England banknotes are printed by contract with De La Rue at Debden, Essex.
-They include the printed signature of the Chief Cashier of the Bank of England, Sarah John, for notes issued since mid-2018, and depict Queen Elizabeth II in full view, facing left.
-On the left-hand side of the Series F £20 and £50 notes there is a hidden watermark, featuring the Queen facing right.
-The £5, £10, £20 and £50 polymer notes do not contain a watermark.
-More recent issues also include the EURion constellation, a pattern of yellow circles which stops copying of banknotes and is easily identified by photocopiers.
+All current Bank of England banknotes are printed under contract by De La Rue at Debden, Essex.
+They include the printed signature of the Chief Cashier of the Bank of England and depict the British monarch in full view, facing left.
+They also include the EURion constellation, a pattern of yellow circles which stops copying of banknotes and is easily identified by photocopiers.